 All tests are reviewed before and after the test by one of our GMC-registered doctors.
 A short outcome note with a next-step plan is sent to your email, password-protected.
 If results are clearly perimenopausal or menopausal, the doctor will recommend a follow-up GP consultation to discuss HRT and lifestyle options - either with your NHS GP or with one of our GPs at KONCEPT® (a £149 consultation fee applies if you choose KONCEPT®).

 Yes.
 If your Foundation results suggest a deeper workup is needed - for example a full cardiovascular and metabolic baseline before HRT - the doctor will recommend the Core or Advanced panel and you can add the additional markers without repeating ones already done.
-A second £39 booking admin fee applies to the upgrade booking.
+A second £39 administration fee applies to the upgrade booking.

 46 to 48 Wood Street, Kingston upon Thames, KT1 1UW.
 KONCEPT® Medical Clinic is located opposite Kingston station.
 Parking nearby at the Bentall Centre.